-- An assessment by a Registered Speech-Language Pathologist indicating which indicates the following: - The CELF-5 Language Battery has been administered and results reveal at least one Composite Score (i.e., Core Language, Receptive Language Index, or Expressive Language Index) is found to be at 70 or below within a 90% level of confidence; AND - The student's ability to access curriculum and engage in everyday social interactions are negatively impacted by their language abilities; AND - The student's language difficulties are deemed to be persistent; AND - The student's language difficulties are not the result of their need to learn English as a second language. - an identification of either Language Disorder or Developmental Language Disorder by a Registered Speech-Language Pathologist or of Language Disorder by a member of the College of Psychologists, which results in a need for accommodations and/or modifications to the classroom environment and/or program - reports that are external to YCDSB must be reviewed by a member of the Speech and Language Services department prior to proceeding to IPRC.
+- An assessment by a Registered Speech-Language Pathologist or Psychologist indicating which indicates the following: - The CELF-5 Language Battery has been administered and results reveal at least one Composite Score (i.e., Core Language, Receptive Language Index, or Expressive Language Index) is found to be at 70 or below within a 90% level of confidence; AND - The student's ability to access curriculum and engage in everyday social interactions are negatively impacted by their language abilities as demonstrated through school performance and achievement data (i.e., academic assessment); AND - The student's language difficulties are deemed to be persistent; AND - The student's language difficulties are not the result of their need to learn English as a second language. - Reports that are external to YCDSB must be reviewed by a member of the Speech and Language Services department prior to proceeding to IPRC.